How to Hire and Retain Professional Fundraisers For Your Nonprofit | Step-by-Step

 This fails to account for a wide variety of factors that you would look for in good fundraising professional.
 For example, what about those fundraisers from smaller nonprofits who might not look as good ‘on paper’ as candidates whose experience has come from larger organizations, but who might be even ‘better’ fundraisers, given their circumstances?

-Things to Look For Across the Board – Key Qualities of a Successful Fundraiser
+Things to Look For Across the Board – Key Qualities of Successful, Professional Fundraisers

 Fundraising is multi-dimensional and requires a specialized skill-set.